quiaro/lithub/README.md

 ```
 **Careful: this command will drop all data from the database before the import**

-After the `restore` is completed, the credentials of one of the existing users are:
+After `restore` is completed, you may log into the app using the following credentials:
 ```
 email: donramon@elchavo.com
 password: donramon